DanielBMarkham/Info-Ops/manuscript/chapter1.md

 Right away an alarm sounds that they are leaving their assigned altitude.
 Then the stall warning sounds, telling the pilots that they are pulling too hard back on the stick.
 It is believed that the flight director, however, shows that the plane is heading down, towards the ocean.
 More power is needed and the thrust must be increased.[^1-5]

-[^1-5]: The theory that the copilot was actually following the flight director instead of figuring out on his own what was going on was advanced by the final report and Aviation International News, a publication focused on profesisonal aviation.
+[^1-5]: The theory that the copilot was actually following the flight director instead of figuring out on his own what was going on was advanced by the final report and Aviation International News, a publication focused on professional aviation.
 (It's my uninformed belief that the crash was caused as much by the flight director as it was by the confusion in the cockpit) [https://www.ainonline.com/aviation-news/2012-07-08/final-af447-report-suggests-pilot-slavishly-followed-flight-director-pitch-commands](https://www.ainonline.com/aviation-news/2012-07-08/final-af447-report-suggests-pilot-slavishly-followed-flight-director-pitch-commands)

 The stall warning on an A330 is designed to be loud and impossible to ignore.
 It will sound 75 times over the next few minutes.
 The copilots make no mention of hearing it or respond to what it's telling them.